chingalo-family/snake-app-public-releases/README.md

-# Snake Game Public releases
+# Snake App Public releases
 Release page about the snake game